eunmann/GraphAnalysis/README.md

 Performance Analytics of Graph Algorithms using Intel Optane DC Persistent Memory
 ===

-This project conducts a benchmark of memory and benchmarks graph algorithm performance.
-It compares using DRAM against using PMEM in different scenarios.
+This project conducts a benchmark of memory and graph algorithms.
+It compares DRAM against persistent memory, PMEM.

 Dependencies
 ---
 ___
 Linux OS \
-C++11 compliant compiler. (g++ 7.5.0 was used for this project) \
+C++14 compliant compiler. (g++ 7.5.0 was used for this project) \
 [PDMK](https://github.com/pmem/pmdk/) (libpmem 1.1)

 Build